-Radiator repair is not as easy as it used to be.
-They used to be made of all aluminum which you can weld or braze.
+Car radiator repairs are not as simple as they used to be.
+Radiators used to be made of all aluminum which you can weld or braze.
 Most of the time if you found a leak in your radiator you could simply fix it.
 This is not usually the case with today's cooling systems.
 Most of them are made of plastic sides with an aluminum core.
-The plastic is generally not repairable.
+The plastic ones are not repairable in general.

-Old radiators used to be made completely of metal, typically brass or copper so you could simply use metal to repair them.
-You could just solder or braze them and this would repair them to fairly good, reliable condition.
+The truth: Old classic car radiators used to be made completely of metal, typically brass or copper so you could simply use metal fillings to patch and repair them.
+You could just solder or braze them and this would restore them back to a fairly decent working condition.